YUNMUN XXX: Letter From the Secretary General

-It is with tremendous excitement that I, along with the Yeshiva University Office of Admissions, commend you on being chosen to represent your school as a delegate to the Yeshiva University National Model United Nations XXVIII.
-Together with the entire YUNMUN team, I look forward to your involvement in this year’s conference, anticipating that you have much to contribute to and gain from this enriching experience.
+It is with tremendous excitement that I, along with the Yeshiva University Office of Admissions, commend you on being chosen to represent your school as a delegate to the Yeshiva University National Model United Nations XXX.
+Over the years, YUNMUN has become the eagerly anticipated academic event of the year, with more than 400 delegates from around the world attending.
+I look forward to greeting you at the conference, and seeing all of the hard work from the year being shared.

 My name is Moriyah (Mori) Schick, and I am so excited to be serving as your Secretary General this year!
 I’m from West Hempstead, NY and went to Yeshiva University High School for Girls (Central) before taking a gap year to study in Migdal Oz in Israel.
 Now a senior at Stern College for Women, I’m majoring in Computer Science and minoring in Mathematics.
 I was privileged to be a delegate at YUNMUN for all four years of high school, and for two years as staff, making this my seventh year at YUNMUN!